 - Registered Office: Every company must have a registered office in Cyprus.
 The registered office is the address where writs, notices and other official documents can be served upon the Company.
 It is the official address of the company where the statutory books, registers and the seal of the company are kept.
 Companies established in Cyprus are free to operate from the offices of lawyers or accountants or from their own offices should they decide to set up offices in Cyprus.
 It is the practice (at least for companies which do not maintain their own offices in Cyprus) for the firm that undertakes to form the Company, to act as the Company’s registered office.

 Annual Obligations of a Cyprus Company: Companies registered in Cyprus whether active or dormant are obliged by the Companies Law and the Income Tax Laws to prepare annual financial statements under International Financial Reporting Standards.
-Also, the Law provides that every company having a share capital must once a year within 42 days from the date of its Annual General Meeting, file a return to the Registrar of Companies containing details of its registered office, authorized and issued capital, shareholders, directors and secretary etc. This annual return must be accompanied with a copy of the audited financial statements of the Company of the previous year.
+Also, the Law provides that every company having share capital must once a year within 42 days from the date of its Annual General Meeting, file a return to the Registrar of Companies containing details of its registered office, authorized and issued capital, shareholders, directors, and secretary, etc. This annual return must be accompanied by a copy of the audited financial statements of the Company of the previous year.